MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Flow description*: A high-level description of the flow.

-- *Business processes*: The business process the flow supports.
+- *Business process*: The business process the flow supports.

 - *Process owner*: The individual that owns the business process.